vigojug/vigojug.github.io/README.md

 ## How to publish

-`jbake -b` - bake a new version
+`rm -fr output/*` - make sure you generate a new version `jbake -b` - bake a new version
 `git subtree push --prefix=output git@github.com:vigojug/vigojug.github.io.git master` - publish web in master